 RBC (also known as the Royal Bank of Canada) is Canada’s largest multinational bank.
 It serves over 16 million clients and is recognized as an industry leader in the financial sector.
 It provides small business financing to millions of Canadians, with a focus on long-term and government-backed loans.

-What types of loans are available with RBC?
+What types of business loans are available through RBC?

 What is Canada Small Business Financing Program (CSBFP) Loan?